From Overwhelmed to Optimized: How ChatGPT Is Transforming School Transportation

 Sit down with longtime transportation leader Craig Beaver moments before he retires, as he reflects on his career leading up to his role at Beaverton School District in Oregon and the secrets to leading great teams.

 "We're all in this together.
-A rising tide really does lift all boats." — Craig Beaver
+A rising tide really does lift all boats," Craig Beaver said of the student transportation community.

 School Bus Fleet